LoganF50/todo-list/README.md

     - currently extends whole page instead of just todos
 - selectable sort options (rather than looping in static order)
 - responsive design
+- form traversal (tab for next item, start in first input, esc to close, etc)

 ## Built Using (* indicates new usage)